Vote for this Product at ClarionShop

 License & Copyright

 This product is provided as-is.
 Use it entirely at your own risk.
 Use of this product implies your acceptance of this, along with the recognition of the copyright stated above.
-In no way will CapeSoft Software Ltd; their employees or affiliates be liable in any way for any damages or losses you may incur as a direct or indirect result of using this product.
+In no way will CapeSoft Software, their employees or affiliates be liable in any way for any damages or losses you may incur as a direct or indirect result of using this product.